shariq1989/cookbook/content/recipe/lc-korean-ramen.md

 How to Poach an Egg:

-1. Crack an egg into a small sieve over a bowl to remove the excess egg white.
+1. Crack an egg into a small [sieve](https://amzn.to/3EaOHMq) over a bowl to remove the excess egg white.
 Then, place the eggs into a [ramekin](https://amzn.to/33FrBRG).
-2. In a saucepan, bring the water to a boil.
+2. In a [saucepan](https://amzn.to/3mbpQly), bring the water to a boil.
 3. Stir the vinegar into the water and swirl the water using a whisk.
 While the water is moving, add the eggs and cook for 3 minutes.
 4. Remove the eggs and set them aside.

 For the Ramen:

-1. In the same saucepan, leave the water, and add the remaining ingredients apart from tofu, noodles, and scallions.
+1. In the same [saucepan](https://amzn.to/3mbpQly), using the water from poaching the eggs, add the remaining ingredients apart from tofu, noodles, and scallions.

 {{< figure src="/images/lcram1.jpeg" class="instructionFigure">}}